markkampe/MarkovAvailability/README.md

 MarkovAvailability
 =================
-Tools for building and solving Markov Availability models
+Tools for building and solving steady state Markov Availability models

 In the past I have used white-boards to develop Markov Availability models and spreadhsheets to solve them ... and I did not like interacting with the